friedcucumber/maui-grid-kanban-view/README.md

     ```
     File to Look At: [MainPage.xaml.cs](CS/MainPage.xaml.cs)

 * If a [Data Grid](https://docs.devexpress.com/MAUI/403255/data-grid/data-grid) group does not contain any item, the placeholder (based on the [Border](https://learn.microsoft.com/en-us/dotnet/maui/user-interface/controls/border) control) is displayed.
 To achive this, we handle the [CompleteRowDragDrop](https://docs.devexpress.com/MAUI/DevExpress.Maui.DataGrid.DataGridView.CompleteRowDragDrop) event and switch the `IsPlaceholder` property.
-The placeholder is displayed when the `IsPlaceholder` property is `true`. .NET MAUI [triggers](https://learn.microsoft.com/en-us/dotnet/maui/fundamentals/triggers) allows you to conditionally display the specific element:
+The placeholder is displayed when the `IsPlaceholder` property is `true`. .NET MAUI [triggers](https://learn.microsoft.com/en-us/dotnet/maui/fundamentals/triggers) allow you to conditionally display a specific element:

-    To control the visibility of an empty group's placeholder we used .

     ```xaml
     <dxg:TemplateColumn FieldName="Title">